 It even breaks the total number of direction requests down by city or neighborhood.

-At the top of the section, “Total calls” gives the total number of phone calls for the selected time frame.
+At the top of the section, Total calls give the total number of phone calls for the selected time frame.

 The graph offers the ability to view trends by phone calls by either day of the week or time of day.

-Lastly, GMB allows you to examine how often your business’s photos are being viewed with the “Photo views” graph and “Photo quantity” graph.
+Lastly, GBP allows you to examine how often your business’s photos are being viewed with the Photo views graph and Photo quantity graph.

 There are also lines on the graphs that compare your business’s photo data with photo data for other businesses similar to yours.